theonepa1/eda-slides-template/README.md

 The presentation generation process follows these steps:

-1. **Create Agenda**: Run the command to create a high-level outline
+1. **Create Agenda**: In the Cursor IDE chat, type the following prompt:
    ```
    Create presentation for my_project
    ```
    This will generate `projects/my_project/agenda.md` with a structured outline.

+   **Review and Edit**: You can review and edit the agenda.md file before proceeding to the next step to customize the presentation structure.

-2. **Create Detailed Plan**: Run the command to expand the agenda into a detailed plan
+2. **Create Detailed Plan**: In the Cursor IDE chat, type the following prompt:
    ```
    Proceed to next step for my_project
    ```
    This will generate `projects/my_project/detailed_plan.md` with specific visualization details.

+   **Review and Edit**: You can review and edit the detailed_plan.md file before proceeding to the next step to customize the visualization details.

-3. **Generate Slides**: Run the command again to create the final presentation
+3. **Generate Slides**: In the Cursor IDE chat, type the following prompt again:
    ```
    Proceed to next step for my_project
    ```